Dev-Rohitb/python_app/python_app/Task/Readme.md

+# Desrciption about the Python_App and how to dockerize it.

 This Python program uses the pandas library to analyze a dataset of orders.
 Here's a breakdown of what the program does:

 1.It imports the pandas library and loads a CSV file called "orders.csv" into a pandas dataframe using the read_csv() function.